 Observe the discharge gate during operation to make sure it opens and closes properly.
 If the gate does not fully open, it can cause material to remain in the mixer.
 If the gate doesn’t fully close, material will leak out.

-5. Protect the Mixer Tub
+5. How Can You Protect the Mixer Tub?

 The body of the mixer is also an important part of proper ingredient system mixer maintenance.
 Whether you have a ribbon mixer, paddle mixer, or another type of mixer, the body of the machine can be damaged if the agitator is too close to the walls.
 Foreign objects, such as bits of metal or small rocks, can also damage the mixer as it operates.

+Regular inspection of the mixer tub can help identify buildup, wear or alignment issues before they affect mixing performance.
 Over time, the shaft can shift, causing the mixer blades to move too close or too far away from the tub.
 This will not only damage the mixer, but it can introduce metal fragments into the mix, and disrupt the overall mixing operation.

 Remember that the mixer is designed to best meet the needs of your ingredients—if the mixer components are not in proper alignment, it will not mix properly.
 If you hear scraping sounds or the mixer is vibrating excessively, the shaft may be out of alignment and the blades are too close to the tub.